VAnu20/PYTHON_SQL_Project/README.md

 ### Tools & Technologies Used

-- SQL (MySQL) – Used for data extraction, querying, joins, and aggregations to analyze the dataset.
+- SQL (MySQL) : Used for data extraction, querying, joins, and aggregations to analyze the dataset.
-- Python – Used for data analysis and processing.
+- Python : Used for data analysis and processing.
-- Pandas – Used for data manipulation and exploratory data analysis.
+- Pandas : Used for data manipulation and exploratory data analysis.
-- Matplotlib – Used for creating visualizations and charts.
+- Matplotlib : Used for creating visualizations and charts.
-- Jupyter Notebook / Google Colab – Used as the development environment for Python analysis.
+- Jupyter Notebook / Google Colab : Used as the development environment for Python analysis.

 ### Technical Implementation

-- Database Management (MySQL)
+- **Database Management (MySQL)**
   - **Data Ingestion:** Loaded 1M+ rows of data into MySQL using LOAD DATA LOCAL INFILE for efficient data import.
   - **Complex Querying:** Used SQL joins, CTEs, and window functions (RANK(), AVG() OVER()) to analyze relationships across multiple tables and compute key metrics.

-- Python Analysis (Google Colab)
+- **Python Analysis (Google Colab)**
   - **Data Manipulation:** Used Pandas to merge SQL outputs with CSV data and perform statistical and correlation analysis.
   - **Data Visualization:** Created visual insights using Matplotlib, including bar charts, line graphs, and geographic density maps.

 ### Data Analysis Approach

 The project is divided into three analytical levels, gradually increasing in complexity.

-- Basic Analysis
+- **Basic Analysis**

 **Objective :** Extract fundamental insights from the dataset.

 - Key Questions
   - List all unique cities where customers are located.
   - Count the number of orders placed in 2017.
   - Find the total sales per product category.
   - Calculate the percentage of orders paid in installments.
   - Count the number of customers from each state.

 - Outcome

 This stage provides a high-level understanding of customer distribution and transaction patterns

-- Intermediate Analysis
+- **Intermediate Analysis**

 **Objective :** Analyze deeper sales trends and product performance.

 - Key Questions
   - Calculate the number of orders per month in 2018.
   - Find the average number of products per order grouped by customer city.
   - Calculate the percentage of total revenue contributed by each product category.
   - Identify the correlation between product price and purchase frequency.
   - Calculate total revenue generated by each seller and rank them.

 - Outcome

 This stage reveals sales patterns, category performance, and seller contribution to platform revenue.

-- Advanced Analysis
+- **Advanced Analysis**

 **Objective :** Generate strategic insights related to growth and customer loyalty.

 - Key Questions
   - Calculate the moving average of order values for each customer.
   - Compute cumulative monthly sales for each year.
   - Determine the year-over-year (YoY) growth rate of total sales.
   - Calculate customer retention rate (customers purchasing again within 6 months).
   - Identify the top 3 highest-spending customers for each year.

 - Outcome

 This analysis helps evaluate long-term business growth, customer loyalty, and revenue sustainability.

-### Project Insights
+### Project Insights/Findings

+- **Customer Market Concentration:** Customer activity is highly concentrated in a few geographic regions, indicating key markets where targeted marketing and logistics optimization can improve efficiency.
+- **Revenue Drivers:** The top product categories contribute a significant portion of total revenue, suggesting that focusing on high-performing categories can maximize business growth.
+- **Payment Behavior:** A large share of customers prefer installment-based payments, highlighting the importance of flexible payment options in increasing purchase conversions.
+- **Sales Growth Trends:** Monthly sales trends show steady growth with seasonal peaks, allowing businesses to plan inventory and logistics for high-demand periods.
+- **Price vs Demand:** Lower-priced products tend to sell more frequently, while higher-priced products contribute significantly to overall revenue, indicating the importance of maintaining a balanced product portfolio.

+### Conclusion

+Through this project, I successfully explored and analyzed the dataset to uncover patterns in customer purchasing behavior, product demand, and seller performance.
+The analysis highlighted important trends in sales growth, payment preferences, and revenue contribution across product categories.
+These insights demonstrate how data analysis can help businesses better understand their operations and support more informed strategic decisions.